reflectoring/reflectoring.github.io/_posts/2021-05-07-spring-cloud-aws-rds.md

 1 row in set (0.1967 sec)

 ```
 Here we list the default set of databases in MySQL and then select a database named `mysql` before running a simple SQL command to fetch the current date.
 We will use the same database in our application.
-We have to specify this database name in the configuration of our datasource in our Spring Boot application which we will cover in the next section.
+We have to specify this database name in the configuration of our data source in our Spring Boot application which we will cover in the next section.

 ## Configuring the Data Source
 A datasource is a factory for obtaining connections to a physical data source. include the module dependency for Spring Cloud AWS JDBC into our Maven configuration.
 If we were to use the JDBC module of Spring we would have added a module dependency on `spring-boot-starter-jdbc` for configuring our datasource: